 So, Washington cautiously took the young Frenchman under his wing, and over time, he grew fond of his eager protégé.
 He even directed his soldiers to allow Lafayette to be wounded in battle, believing it would foster within the new soldier an even greater commitment to his troops and to America.
 While recovering from a shot to the leg sustained at his inaugural battle at Brandywine, Lafayette’s romanticism about America flourished, just as Washington had suspected it would.

 It was also during this time that the marquis discovered that politicians and other military men were conspiring to overthrow Washington as the Continental Army’s commanding general.
 Lafayette, who was unshakeable in his loyalty to the Virginian, immediately reported what he heard.
-Washington was both infuriated by what he learned (the plot was promptly thwarted) and touched by the decency of Lafayette.
+Washington was both infuriated by what he learned (the plot was promptly thwarted) and touched by the character of Lafayette.
 This would spark a lifelong relationship, and the marquis began referring to Washington as his “adoptive father.”
 Lafayette so admired the general for his character and his courage that he named his firstborn son Georges Washington and his daughter Virginie after his home state.

 Throughout the American Revolution, tales of Lafayette’s military triumphs spread throughout the U.S. and France.
 He was heralded for his strategic mind and bravery on the battlefield, as well as his willingness to forego his rank and status to serve alongside the colonists.
 Emboldened by his popularity in the U.S., Lafayette decided to return to France to appeal to King Louis XVI for aid for the Americans.